laineus/phavuer/README.md

 - Rectangle

 If you want to use another GameObjects, plase make an issue or MR.
-Also you can make default components just in your project. ([refer](https://github.com/laineus/phavuer/tree/master/src/components))
+Also you can make base components just in your project. ([refer](https://github.com/laineus/phavuer/tree/master/src/components))